8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #2) System-Wide Defects (SWD)

-Suddenly, you see a huge uptick in the number of bugs reported in a UAT cycle.
+Suddenly, you see a huge uptick in the number of bugs reported in the UAT cycle.
 Fortunately, I bet that you’re of the type that monitors defects every 15 minutes and manually “links” the duplicates together or reads through every single description to discern the root cause yourself, right?
 Doubtful.

 So, what are your options to manage the inevitable drama of “defect inflation?”